06012021-dotnet-uta/P2_GameBook/README.md

 ## Project Description

-This is a ASP.NET Core Web API project utilizing Entity Framework Core and an Angular front-end to create a website where users can review and discuss video games.
+GameBook is a ASP.NET Core Web API project utilizing Entity Framework Core and an Angular front-end to create a single-page web application where users can review and discuss video games.
+When fully implemented users will be able to create an account, search games, rate games, create play history lists and interact with other users.
+GameBook implements a third party API to supply data related to games.

 ## Technologies Used